alexandraavendano/printer-store/README.md

 There are three initial roles for this project:

 ### Users:
 - Can create an account on the page.
-- On the home page, they will be able to see the list of products
+- On the home page, they will be able to see the list of products.
 - For each product they can choose the number of printable object that they want, add a photo to personalize the product, or add a clear description of the design they want.
 - Can add products to a shopping cart.
 - By reviewing the order they will be able to see a summary of the total order price and delete product that they no longer want.
 - After the order was sent the user can check the order and the order status.

 ### Employee
-- Each of the employees will have an account
+- Each of the employees will have an account created by the admin.
 - They can access the orders found in the system.
 - They can download images that users have initially uploaded to the order.
 - They can update the order status.
 - They can update the item status independently.

 ### Administrator:
-- They can create, read, and update products.
+- They can create, search, and update products.
-- They can create, read, and delete employees.
+- They can create, search, and delete employees.
 - They can see all the products as client, but they will not have the checkout button available.

 ## Tech